 While the weather is reason to stay indoors, let the Library provide quality reads that helped put Missouri on the cultural map.
-You may place holds for these titles or any Library materials by logging into your account or visiting your nearest Kansas City Public Library location.

 William S. Burroughs expanded the possibilities of American literature—both literally and legally—with just one novel.
 In 1962, Naked Lunch introduced a haphazard narrative style (the forerunner of his cut-up technique) and became the last literary novel ever put on trial for obscenity.
 His dark outlook first took shape in the St. Louis suburbs where he grew up and helped differentiate Burroughs from the Beat Movement that he fostered.